ebobby/about-me/_posts/2012-04-18-Lisping-and-the-word-ladder-puzzle.md

 <dl>
 <dt>one-apart-p</dt>
 <dd>
 It's a predicate, that is, it returns true or false.
-It is a convention in Common Lisp to suffix predicate functions with _-p_.
+It is a convention in Common Lisp to suffix predicate functions with <em>-p</em>.
 What it does is that given two words, it loops across them counting how many differences they have.
 If they have only one difference it returns true, else false.
 </dd>
 <br />
 <dt>find-neighbors</dt>